Financial Investigation Books

 Whether you’re a police officer, private detective, or fraud professional, these books will help you learn more about the craft.

 First, this guide is one of the more popular investigation books.
 It explains how to detect and solve financial crimes in the workplace.
-Primarily, it focuses on investigating low-level crimes in smaller companies that don’t have dedicated fraud departments and fraud investigators, this book offers helpful tips, tools, and techniques to help professionals evaluate theft and other financial-related crimes.
+The book primarily focuses on investigating low-level crimes in smaller companies that don’t have dedicated fraud departments and fraud investigators.
+It offers helpful tips, tools, and techniques to help professionals evaluate theft and other financial-related crimes.

 In addition, the book covers credit card and check fraud, consumer fraud, embezzlement, kickbacks, bid-rigging, theft of inventory, falsifying invoices, stealing cash, false expense reports, identification fraud, fake employees, computer crimes, and more.
 This is a great place to start for private eyes.

-Money Laundering is an excellent book for police officers, private detectives, and fraud investigators responsible for investigating money crimes.
+Money Laundering is an excellent book for police officers, private detectives, and fraud investigators investigating money crimes.

 Other Investigation Books

-Buy these and other Financial Investigation and Forensic Accounting Books at Amazon.com or check out other Private Eye Books.
+Buy these and other Financial Investigation and Forensic Accounting Books at Amazon.com or other Private Eye Books.

 LEAVE A REPLY